 MAS subsidies drove first-time Singapore bond issuances in 2019: report

-SUBSIDIES from the Monetary Authority of Singapore (MAS) drove first-time bond issuances in Singapore in 2019, according to findings from its Singapore Corporate Debt Market Development 2019 report released on Friday.
+SUBSIDIES from the Monetary Authority of Singapore (MAS) boosted first-time bond issuances in Singapore in 2019, according to findings from its Singapore Corporate Debt Market Development 2019 report released on Friday.

 MAS noted that there was a significant increase in debutant Asian issuers in Singapore's bond market since the Asian Bond Grant (ABG) Scheme's launch in 2017.
 Many of the issuers came through the ABG Scheme.